Overview

 PROGRESS & IMPLEMENTATION

-In fall 2016, we are developing the Island Waters program.
-The EPA grant will run for three years, to fall 2019.
+In fall 2016, we developed the Island Waters program.
+The EPA grant was intended to run for three years, to fall 2019.